A model for cholera with infectiousness of deceased individuals and vaccination: The system without vaccination

-We can now prove Theorem~\ref{th:stability-DFE}. \begin{proof}[Proof of Theorem~\ref{th:stability-DFE}] Let us first prove the local asymptotic stability part, namely, that the disease-free equilibrium \eqref{eq:DFE_general} is locally asymptotically stable if $ \mathcal{R}_{v}<1$ and unstable otherwise.
+which matches \eqref{eq:R0}.
+Using the same type of matrix argument as in the end of Appendix~\ref{app:subsec:full-model-DFE}, it follows by \cite[Theorem 2]{VdDWatmough2002} that the disease-free equilibrium is locally asymptotically stable if $\R_0 < 1$ and unstable if $\R_0 > 1$.